Guidelines for Reviewers

 Reviewers are anonymous by default.
 Reviewers’ identities are not revealed to authors or to other reviewers unless reviewers specifically request to be identified by signing their names at the end of their comments.

-On receipt of all reviewer comments, the Associate Editor, in consultation with the Section Editor, weighs all comments before rendering a decision.
-Based on the review comments and potentially further consultation with other members of the Board and the Editors-in-Chief, a decision is rendered by the Associate Editor and co-signed by the Editors-in-Chief and Section Editor, who will send the decision to the corresponding author.
+On receipt of all reviewer comments, Associate Editors, in consultation with other members of the Board and with the Editor-in-Chief or Deputy Editor, weigh all comments before rendering a decision.
+Based on the review comments and potentially further consultation among other editors, a decision is rendered by the Associate Editor and co-signed by the Editor-in-Chief, Deputy, or one of the Section Editors, who will send the decision to the corresponding author.

-If reviewers appear to disagree fundamentally, the editor may also choose to consult with other editors on the Board.
-That said, although the reviewers' comments and opinions on the manuscript are very important, decisions are not necessarily made according to majority rule.
+If reviewers appear to disagree fundamentally, the editors may choose to share all the reviews with each of the reviewers and by this means elicit additional comment that may help the editors to make a decision.
+That said, decisions are not necessarily made according to majority rule.
 Instead, the editors evaluate the recommendations and comments of the reviewers alongside comments by the authors and material that may not have been made available to those reviewers.

 We send reviewers’ comments along with the decision letter to all reviewers of that manuscript.
 If reviewers have identified themselves, this information will be passed on to other reviewers.